St Michael's Church, Alnwick: 15th century

-The 15th century saw the majority of the present day church built, evidence suggest that the old church was in a ruinous state by this time.
+The 15th century saw the majority of the present day church built; evidence suggests that the old church was in a ruinous state by this time.
 Towards the end of the 14th century the Decorated style of architecture was replaced by the Perpendicular style and it is in this design that most of the new church was built.
-Financial aid for the rebuild came directly from the monarch King Henry VI who issued a charter in 1464 granting the Burgesses of Alnwick a port at Alnmouth with tolls on exports from it, plus a fair and market at Alnwick that besides doing other work they might "make and repair their church".
-The substantial money brought in from this Royal grant enabled the Burgesses of Alnwick to turn St Michael's into one of the finest examples of the Perpendicular style of architecture in the north.
+Financial aid for the rebuild came directly from the monarch King Henry VI who issued a charter in 1464 granting the burgesses of Alnwick a port at Alnmouth with tolls on exports from it, plus a fair and market at Alnwick so that besides doing other work they might "make and repair their church".
+The substantial money brought in from this royal grant enabled the Burgesses of Alnwick to turn St Michael's into "one of the finest examples of the perpendicular style of architecture in the north".
 The highlight of the 15th century work was the impressive and spacious chancel with its octagonal pillars which are elaborately sculptured.

 Restorations of 1782 and 1818

-There were no further changes to the church until the latter years of the 18th century when Hugh Percy, 1st Duke of Northumberland after renovating Alnwick Castle, repaired the chancel using his own architect Vincent Shepherd (1750–1812) assisted by Italian craftsmen.
+There were no further changes to the church until the latter years of the 18th century when Hugh Percy, 1st Duke of Northumberland, after renovating Alnwick Castle, repaired the chancel using his own architect Vincent Shepherd (1750–1812) assisted by Italian craftsmen.
 The work included a new window in the middle of the east end, a fan vaulted plaster ceiling and oak stalls for the Duke and his family.
 A revival in church attendance in the early part of the 19th century led to a statement in 1811 by the church councillors that accommodation was insufficient.
-As a result of this, a sum of £2,000 was spent in 1818 increasing the capacity to 1,200, this was achieved by removing the small galleries and adding a large one at the west end.
-Funds for this project came from a large donation from Hugh Percy, 3rd Duke of Northumberland, other money was raised through the church rates and the sale of seats.
+As a result of this, a sum of £2,000 was spent in 1818 increasing the capacity to 1,200; this was achieved by removing the small galleries and adding a large one at the west end.
+Funds for this project came from a large donation from Hugh Percy, 3rd Duke of Northumberland, and from money raised through the church rates and the sale of seats.

 Salvin's restoration of 1863

-When Algernon Percy, 4th Duke of Northumberland was restoring Alnwick Castle between 1854 and 1865 he agreed to finance the restoration of St Michael's.
+When Algernon Percy, 4th Duke of Northumberland, was restoring Alnwick Castle between 1854 and 1865 he agreed to finance the restoration of St Michael's.
 The restoration started in 1863 and was overseen by Anthony Salvin who was also directing the work on the castle.
 Salvin swept away many of the mistakes of the two previous restorations, removing the plaster ceilings and the gallery.
-He strengthened some areas of the church and reinstated four pillars and the pointed arches to the nave which had been removed in the 1818 renewal, he also replaced some of the Decorated windows with ones in the Perpendicular style.
-The chancel aisle was filled with oak pews donated by the Duke.
+He strengthened some areas of the church and reinstated four pillars and the pointed arches to the nave which had been removed in the 1818 renewal.
+He also replaced some of the windows with new ones in the Perpendicular style.
+The chancel aisle was filled with oak pews.